LSD Toxicity

 History and Physical Examination

-Although the use of hallucinogens, such as lysergic acid diethylamide (LSD), rarely results in presentation to health care facilities, patients who present to the emergency department for hallucinogen-related treatment typically do so after acute panic reactions (“bad trip”), massive ingestions, or unintentional ingestions (children or adults who have unknowingly ingested a hallucinogenic drug).[4]
+Although the use of hallucinogens, such as LSD, rarely results in presentation to health care facilities, patients who present to the emergency department for hallucinogen-related treatment typically do so after acute panic reactions (“bad trips”), massive ingestions, or unintentional ingestions (children or adults who have unknowingly ingested a hallucinogenic drug).[5]
 Altered perception can lead to behavioral toxicity, in which judgment is impaired and prevents an appreciation of the dangers in the environment, resulting in situations in which injury can occur.

 Patients who present after recent hallucinogen abuse are often oriented and capable of providing a history of drug ingestion.
 The subjective effects of LSD use widely vary with the user's preconceived beliefs and expectations about the drug and the environment in which the ingestion occurred.